PinoyColada/Coder-Typer/README.md

 ***

 ### ***Future Updates***
+- [ ] Make a "Hard-Core" game mode where you lose if you make a single mistake
+- [ ] Add audio to the buttons everytime they click
 - [ ] Make the game online so you can go against other players
 - [ ] Add more game modes